 Orthopaedic surgery has eight recognized sub-specialties: joint replacement, sports medicine, spine, shoulder, hand and wrist, foot and ankle, trauma, and pediatric.
 A surgeon who focuses on your specific condition will have deeper expertise and higher procedure volumes than a generalist.

-Why it matters: Research consistently shows that surgeons who perform more of a specific procedure have better outcomes and fewer complications.
+Surgeons who perform more of a given procedure tend to have better outcomes and fewer complications.
+This is well-documented in the research.

-Board certification by the American Board of Orthopaedic Surgery (ABOS) confirms that a surgeon has completed an accredited residency program and passed rigorous examinations.
-While not legally required to practice, board certification is a strong indicator of training quality.
+Board certification by the American Board of Orthopaedic Surgery (ABOS) means a surgeon has completed an accredited residency and passed rigorous exams.
+It's not legally required to practice, but it's a reliable indicator of training quality.

-Volume matters in orthopaedic surgery.
+Volume matters.
 For major procedures like joint replacement, surgeons who perform 50 or more per year generally have lower complication rates.
-Don't be afraid to ask — most surgeons are comfortable sharing this information.
+Don't be afraid to ask.
+Most surgeons are comfortable sharing this.

 Every surgery carries risk.
-A transparent surgeon will be willing to discuss their complication rates and how they compare to national averages.
-Common metrics include infection rate, revision rate, and readmission rate.
+A surgeon worth trusting will be willing to discuss their complication rates and how they compare to national averages.
+Ask about infection rate, revision rate, and readmission rate.

-A good orthopaedic surgeon should discuss all treatment options — not just surgery.
-Physical therapy, injections, medication, and activity modification should typically be tried before considering surgical intervention (except in cases of acute trauma).
+A good surgeon should talk through all treatment options, not just surgery.
+Physical therapy, injections, medication, and activity modification should typically be tried first (except in cases of acute trauma).

 The facility matters.
 Ask about: